glittle/badi-firefox-ext/README.md

-# Badí' Calendar Chrome Extension #
+# Badí' Calendar Firefox Extension #

 ### To be done ###